RLTek/star-wars/README.md

 ## Contributing

-For the reposititory to work on an issue and create a pull request when resolved
+Fork the reposititory to work on an issue and create a pull request when resolved

 ## License